eProsima-Private/AML-Dashboard/README.md

 To predict the output of a dataset, follow these steps:

+* Note: Before staring, ensure that you have access to at least one AML Model to facilitate the batch prediction process.

 1. Click on the `Update predictions` button in the *Algebraic Machine Learning*.
 2. The predictions will be displayed in the *Results Algebraic Machine Learning* plot.

-* Ensure that you have access to at least one AML Model to facilitate the batch prediction process.

 <div align="center">
   <img src=".figures/aml-dashboard_batch_prediction.png" width="750">